 Depending on the policy, Travelers’ homeowners insurance covers between $1,500 and $5,000 for stolen or misplaced jewelry.
 You can add up to $50,000 of protection with a Value Items Plus endorsement.
 If you have a rare or antique ring, you can add extra coverage with the Personal Articles Floater.

 You can submit a claim and upload documentation through Travelers’ website.
-The maximum payout you may receive for jewelry is $50,000.
+The maximum payout you may receive for jewelry is $50,000, with the maximum payment for any one item being either $10,000 or $20,000, depending on the state. .

-We believe Travelers offers the best value because, if your ring is worth less than $50,000 and you’re willing to consider bundling services, Travelers Insurance offers the lowest annual premiums on our list.
+We believe Travelers offers the best value for those with jewelry worth less than $50,000 and willing to bundle services.
 The company also shines with customer service, making it easy for customers to submit or track a claim online or by phone 24/7.

 What Is Engagement Ring Insurance?